dosc91/mtqgam/README.md

 `mtqgam` offers functions

-- to extract t, x and y coordinates of time-normalized mouse-tracking data
+- to extract t values, and x and y coordinates of time-normalized mouse-tracking data
 - to conveniently plot parametric and smooth terms of QGAMs
 - to create multi-panel plots of parametric and smooth terms of QGAMs